Tatititata/c_ontainers/README.md

 # 🧵 lace_c_ontainers

 A set of C++ c_ontainers under the `lace::` namespace.
-This project was created to better understand the internal structure and logic of standard containers.
+This project was created to better understand the internal structure and logic of standard c_ontainers.

 ## 📦 Implemented c_ontainers